 How do you maintain Southwest A-List status?

 You can maintain your Southwest A-List status beyond the 90 day period by completing six one-ways (or three roundtrips) within that trial period.
+These flights need to be revenue tickets, so redeeming Rapid Rewards points for a flight won’t count toward that requirement.

 One wrinkle is that you not only have to take those six one-way flights within a 90 day period, but the flights also have to be booked within that timeframe.
 That’s a rather frustrating restriction that you don’t see from other programs.